crashieSWE/nanothemes/README.md

 If there's any issues let me know.
 To keep file sizes down I've modded bootstrap.min.css, main.css and in some cases the html for the dashboard and/or other modules.

+The first index.html file is the one from the /Pineapple folder.

 You'll find me over at the Hak5 forums or IRC if you want to get hold of me.

 Cheers! / crashie